 The Variable Viewer computes the actual initial values of the variables by running the simulation for 0 seconds.
 Therefore:

-The model must be in an executable state when you open or refresh the viewer, otherwise you get an error message.
+The model must be in an executable state when you refresh the viewer, otherwise you get an error message.

-If the scopes are open, they turn blank every time you open or refresh the viewer.
+If the scopes are open, they turn blank every time you refresh the viewer.
 Rerun the simulation to see the new results.

 If you rerun the simulation while the Variable Viewer is open, the results in the viewer are automatically refreshed when the simulation starts running.

-If you change variable priorities and targets or adjust the block parameters while the Variable Viewer is open, the results in the viewer are not updated automatically.
+If you change variable priorities and targets or adjust the block parameters, the results in the viewer are not updated automatically.
 Refresh the viewer (by clicking in the Variable Viewer toolbar) to compute the new actual values of the variables and update the status.

 If you update block diagram (by selecting Simulation > Update Diagram in the top menu bar of the model window) while the Variable Viewer is open, the previously computed actual values become unavailable and the Status column displays gray rectangles.
 The overall status at the bottom of the Variable Viewer window is also not available.
 Refresh the viewer to compute the new actual values of the variables and update the status.